 Update: PC release

 The port is solid—good performance, low latency, and about as many graphics options as you could expect for a 2D game.
-Leaderboards were blown open almost instantly; it remains to be seen whether they'll prune hacked times or not.
+Leaderboards were blown open almost instantly, making them effectively useless, and unfortunately there's been no effort to fix it.

-With that in mind, the way this release was handled is an absolute disgrace.
-SEGA didn't just drop the ball, they spiked an entire ballpit from low-earth orbit.
-The PC release came with Denuvo without any warning on the Steam page, and the 2-week delay (plus some shenanigans with the Sonic 1 gift as compensation) is preventing a lot of people from refunding it in response.
+The PC release came with Denuvo without any warning on the Steam page, and the 2-week delay prior to release (plus some shenanigans with the Sonic 1 compensation gift) prevented a lot of people from refunding it in response.
 In addition, the game launched with an always-online requirement, which was quickly removed after half-assedly pinning the blame on the Mania team—according to SEGA, it was a bug, which you may or may not believe.

 Yes, I bought it on PS4; The PC release has been delayed for 2 weeks.
 I don't generally fuck with consoles, but this time I couldn't resist getting in ahead of the spoilers.
 When the PC version releases, I'll amend this with any relevant info. ↩︎